Home Day Trip Destinations Camping In and Around Vancouver and the Lower Mainland

 CAMPING & RV TRIVIA

 Did you know that you can rent motorhomes, truck campers and van conversions?
-That’s right, you don’t have to necessarily own one, or know someone you can borrow one from.
+That’s right, you don’t have to necessarily own one, or know someone you can borrow one from, to enjoy a great vacation.
 There are a number of places you can rent them from.
 Fraserway RV, for example, is Canada’s largest sales and rental RV company.
-We’ve been camping in one of its vehicles and love it!
+We’ve camped in one of its vehicles and loved it!

 Fraserway RV has been operating for over 50 years.
 It’s a family-owned business with locations across Canada.
 In the Lower Mainland Fraserway RV operates a rental division in Delta and Abbotsford.
 The company also has a massive dealership in Abbotsford just off Highway #1 at Mt.
 Lehman.
 Check out fraserway.com to learn more about the company and its offers.